Warishayat/Langchain/README.md

 ### 5. **Embeddings**
 - **HuggingFace Embeddings**: Transform text data into vector embeddings for search and retrieval tasks.
 - **Google Generative GenAI Embeddings**: Integrating Google's GenAI embeddings to enhance text generation and retrieval capabilities.

+### 6. **Vector Stores**
+- **FAISS**: A popular library for efficient similarity search and clustering of embeddings, widely used for large-scale document retrieval tasks.
+- **Chroma**: An open-source vector database for storing and querying embeddings that integrates with LangChain to facilitate powerful search and retrieval.
+- **Pinecone**: A managed vector database solution that enables high-performance, real-time similarity search and indexing of vector embeddings.
+- **Weaviate**: A vector search engine for machine learning models that also integrates well with LangChain for document retrieval and other use cases.

 ---